jbienz/3DPrintables/.github/instructions/3DPrinting.md

    hyperlink to the .3mf if it exist.
 If the .3mf exists, explain that it includes the recommended print settings such as supports and infill.
-9. If additional images exist that have not been embedded yet, create an Images section and embed (not link) to those images here.
+9. If additional images exist that have not been embedded yet, create an Images section and embed the images directly in this section using image tags.
+Do not link to the image files.
+They must be displayed inline.
 10. Do not create a miscellaneous "Files" section.
 All files should already be embedded, linked or used in other sections.
 If there are additional files that have not been referenced elsewhere in the document, please warn me.